hmmdeif/homemade-brooches/README.md

 #### Deploy script transaction failures

 `--slow` is necessary to stop all tx being sent and being mined out of order.

+#### Deploy script `--ffi` checks failed

+Ensure you have installed the latest git and foundry versions and have followed the steps outlined by [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-foundry-upgrades)